 Q: I have been unemployed for 10 months now and I am still having problems finding work.
 I’ve got bills to pay off and I’m finding it hard to do that with the tiny amount I get from Centrelink each fortnight.
 Is there any way I can claim I have financial difficulties and use my superannuation towards my bills?

-Warning: You may not be aware that if you are permitted to access your super benefits, then 20% tax (and possibly up to 25% tax depending on the type of super fund that you belong to) will be deducted from the super benefit before it reaches your hands.
+Warning: You may not be aware that if you are permitted to access your super benefits, then your super benefits are likely to be subject to benefits tax, which will be deducted from the super benefit before it reaches your hands.